-- The TOE is developed in phase 1.
-The IC developer (i.e. the Platform Developer according to [AIS36]) develops the integrated circuit, the IC Dedicated Software and the guidance documentation associated with these TOE components. - The software developer (i.e. the Application Developer according to [AIS36]) uses the guidance documentation for the integrated circuit and the guidance documentation for relevant parts of the IC Dedicated Software and develops the IC Embedded Software (operating system), the dedicated applications and the guidance documentation associated with these TOE components. - The manufacturing documentation of the IC including the IC Dedicated Software and the Embedded Software in the non-volatile non-programmable memories (ROM) is securely delivered to the IC manufacturer.
-The IC Embedded Software in the non-volatile programmable memories (EEPROM), the ePassport application and the guidance documentation is securely delivered to the travel document manufacturer. - This life cycle phase 1 covers Phase 1 and Phase 2 of [PP0035].
+- (Step1) The TOE is developed in phase 1.
+The IC developer (i.e. the Platform Developer according to [AIS36]) develops the integrated circuit, the IC Dedicated Software and the guidance documentation associated with these TOE components. - (Step2) The software developer (i.e. the Application Developer according to [AIS36]) uses the guidance documentation for the integrated circuit and the guidance documentation for relevant parts of the IC Dedicated Software and develops the IC Embedded Software (operating system), the dedicated applications and the guidance documentation associated with these TOE components. - The manufacturing documentation of the IC including the IC Dedicated Software and the Embedded Software in the non-volatile non-programmable memories (ROM) is securely delivered to the IC manufacturer.
+The IC Embedded Software in the non-volatile programmable memories (EEPROM), the ePassport application and the guidance documentation is securely delivered to the travel document manufacturer.